Boost weight loss with a combination of walking and strength workouts. Here’s a peek at how you’ll move this month.

-You’ll start with 20-minute walks at a moderate pace, as if you have some place to be but can carry on a conversation.
+You’ll start with a 20-minute walk at a moderate pace, as if you have some place to be but can carry on a conversation.
 If you can’t speak in complete sentences, back off a little bit.
 But if you can sing while you’re walking, you’ll want to push yourself a little harder.
-You’ll gradually increase the length of these walks to 30 minutes.
+You’ll gradually increase the length of this moderate walk to 30 minutes.

 You’ll also do interval walks, alternating shorter bouts of fast walking with longer recovery bouts at a moderate to brisk pace.
 This type of walking revs up your calorie burn and metabolism more than easier, steady-paced walking.

 The final type of walk you’ll do is a long walk.
 About one day a week, you’ll aim for 60 minutes of walking—but you can break it up into multiple 10-minute or 15-minute walks throughout the day, especially in the beginning.